-Finally, to investigate if the effect sizes computed based on the four awareness/recollective memory criteria differ from one another, we combined the datasets used in all of the above analyses into one and used a multilevel moderator meta-analysis with the awareness exclusion criterion as a moderator.
+Finally, to investigate whether the effect sizes computed based on the four awareness/recollective memory criteria differ from one another, we combined the datasets used in all of the above analyses into one and used a multilevel meta-analysis with the awareness exclusion criterion as a moderator.
 A random intercept for data collection site was included to account for the statistical dependency between effect sizes coming from related samples.
 The moderator test did not demonstrate evidence that the results of the four criteria differed from each other, Q(3) = 2.76, p = .430.

-Although we obtained an EC effect when using the original authors (Olson & Fazio, 2001) awareness exclusion criterion, no such EC effects were found when any of the other three alternative exclusion criteria were employed.
+Although we obtained an EC effect when using the original authors’ (Olson & Fazio, 2001) awareness exclusion criterion, no such EC effects were found when any of the other three alternative exclusion criteria were employed.
 Of course, the difference between significant and non-significant is not itself significant (Gelman & Stern, 2006): as such, it is important to also note the non-significant effect of exclusion criteria type in the multilevel moderator meta-analysis.
 As such, while it is correct to say that a significant EC effect was found for only the (confirmatory) Olson & Fazio (2001) criterion and not the other three, we also cannot conclude that EC effects in the surveillance task depend on or differ between the specific way in which contingency awareness/recollective memory is measured.

 Comparison of ‘contingency-aware’ vs. ‘unaware’ participants.
 In all previous analyses, ‘contingency-aware’ participants were excluded.
-Yet one could also examine if awareness/recollective memory moderates the size of EC effects.
+Yet one could also examine whether awareness/recollective memory moderate the size of EC effects.
 With this in mind, we divided participants into two groups (‘aware’ and ‘unaware’) using the four aforementioned criteria, and then carried out an additional set of exploratory analyses that compare EC effects between these two groups using a multilevel moderator meta-analysis model.
 Note however that the results obtained from such a comparison should be interpreted with extreme caution.
 First, any attempt to detect differences in EC effects between putatively ‘aware’ and ‘unaware’ participants will ultimately depend on the reliability of the awareness measure used, and of the EC procedure itself.
 Previous evidence suggests that unconscious learning paradigms and awareness tests tend to yield unreliable measures (e.g., Vadillo et al., 2020).
 Second, it is conceptually and statistically problematic to use one outcome measure as a moderator of another outcome measure, due to the correlational nature of their relation (e.g., Gawronski & Walther, 2012).

 Whereas the previous meta-analyses examined whether EC effects were found in ‘unaware’ participants, the following analyses examined whether EC effects differed between those who were ‘aware’ versus ‘unaware’.
-In each case, rather than excluding participants based on a given awareness criterion, all participants were instead included and that criterion was employed as a moderator in the meta-analysis.
+In each case between the different awareness exclusion criteria, rather than excluding participants based on a given awareness criterion, all participants were instead included and that criterion was employed as a moderator in the meta-analysis.
 We did so in order to examine if the ‘contingency-aware’ participants excluded in previous analyses produced higher or lower EC effects than their ‘contingency-unaware’ counterparts.
 All moderator analyses reported in this section included a random intercept for data collection site in order to account for the dependencies between effect sizes coming from the same experimental setting.
 In each case, we report only the difference between the two conditions (i.e., moderation test) and the effect size in the ‘aware’ group (effect sizes in the ‘unaware’ groups can be found in the previous meta-analyses).